Noor-Ahmed-12/DSA-Uni-tasks/README.md

-# DSA-Uni-tasks
+# Data Sytructure and Algorithm
-data structure and algorithm using java
+Uni task: data structure and algorithm using java

-hello everyone, i am Noor Ahmed Shaikh studying software engineering and enthusaist in cyber security.
+Hello everyone, I am Noor Ahmed Shaikh, studying software engineering.

-In this repo you will find different programs of different Data structure using java hope you guys will enjoy by learning the concept of DSA.
+In this repo you will find different programs of different Data structure using java. hope you guys will enjoy by learning the concept of DSA.

 keep motivate, keep code!!